nikita-ramesh/Pharmacology-LLM/README.md

 - **Database Schema** – A structured representation of the database sent to the LLM.
 - **Many-shot Learning (51-shot)** – Examples from the custom **NLQ-SQL development dataset** to improve SQL generation accuracy.
 - **Manual Refinement Rules** – Manually predefined rules to enhance query accuracy and reduce errors.
-- **Reinforcement Learning for Error Handling** – Adjustments to mitigate incorrect SQL outputs.
+- **Self-Correction for Error Handling** – Adjustments to mitigate invalid SQL outputs.

 ---